esigler/lita-dig/README.md

 ```
 dig example.com              - Lookup the A record for example.com using the default resolver
 dig example.com MX           - Lookup the MX record for example.com using the default resolver
+dig @8.8.8.8 example.com     - Lookup the A record for example.com using 8.8.8.8 as a resolver
+dig @8.8.8.8 example.com NS  - Lookup the NS record for example.com using 8.8.8.8 as a resolver
 ```

+The majority of DNS record types (including "any") are supported.

 ## License